 A machine for systems change, not just a tank that thinks.

-The first workstream seeks to untangle the complexities of registries, to find common ground, and to co-construct a collectively endorsed forward direction.
+The Registries workstream seeks to untangle the complexities of registries, to find common ground, and to co-construct a collectively endorsed forward direction.
 It focuses on challenges such as data sharing, multiplicity of registries, ownership, and the overall purpose of registries.

-The hub & spoke model workstream explores future treatment and care pathways, building on international calls for a hub-and-spoke model approach.
+The Hub & Spoke Model workstream explores future treatment and care pathways, building on international calls for a hub-and-spoke model approach.